Iran’s foreign minister leaves Pakistan, heads to Russia for more talks

 Shuttle diplomacy

-On Saturday, Araghchi met Pakistan’s military chief Asim Munir, a key mediator, Prime Minister Shehbaz Sharif and Foreign Minister Ishaq Dar, before flying on to Muscat, then returned to Islamabad on Sunday.
+On Saturday, Araghchi met Pakistan’s military chief, Asim Munir, a key mediator, Prime Minister Shehbaz Sharif and Minister of Foreign Affairs Ishaq Dar, before flying on to Muscat.
+He returned to Islamabad on Sunday.

 He later left for Russia, Iran’s foreign ministry said, where he would speak with “senior officials”.